robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 page I typed "Eat your own dog food" and the first completion on Google was "Eat your own dog food Amazon".

-> Google Compute Cloud is not used in internally at Google whereas Amazon Web Services
-> I've been misleading with my characterization of GCP use internally.
-Google uses the services that underpin GCP.
-For example Spanner.
-If there is a bug in Spanner then it will affect Google services as well as GCP users using it.
-There is just not much use of configuring services through the GCP UI/API and deploying services as a customer might.
-Google also has 100,00+ employees.
-The vast majority of the company I didn't interact with so maybe they were using GCP and I didn't know.
-My understanding at Amazon is that they really use AWS in the same manner that a customer might.
-I don't have any first hand knowledge to confirm this...

 Dogfooding is important.
-Google Compute Cloud is not used in internally at Google whereas Amazon Web Services (AWS) is.
 If AWS is down, services at amazon.com might be broken.
 I have used a number of cloud providers, and none of the big ones work as well as AWS.
 (I do like and use Linode.com, but they are a niche provider.)

 Microsoft were the
 [original dogfooders](https://en.wikipedia.org/wiki/Eating_your_own_dog_food#Origin_of_the_term).
 This made Windows more reliable.
 I wonder if they are dogfooding their cloud products.
-From my personal usage of Azure (Microsoft's AWS competitor), I would say not, even though Microsoft is Number Two in cloud computing.
+From my own experience with Azure (Microsoft's AWS competitor), I would say not likely, even though Microsoft is Number Two in cloud computing.
 Azure is clunky to use, and I only know a few people who use it.

 ## Cloud Computing Revenues

 Investors pay a lot of attention to The Cloud.
 I'm less interested, because it is a small part of Amazon's revenue.
-AWS revenue was $35B in 2019, if we take it as face value.
-It grew from $25B in 2018, and is on track to increase by that much again in 2020.
+AWS revenue was $35B in 2019 -- if we take it as face value, more about this later.
+AWS grew from $25B in 2018, and is on track to increase by that much again in 2020.
 Amazon's total revenue in 2018 was $233B, and rose to $281B in 2019.
 That's 20% growth in a much larger market ($24T).
 Yet, I know that investors pay attention so should I.

 One question I had is whether AWS recognizes revenue from, say, Prime Video.
-Reading the 10-K, says "Costs to operate our AWS segment are primarily classified as 'Technology and content' as we leverage a shared infrastructure that supports both our internal technology requirements and external sales to AWS customers."
-I take from this statemtnt that they treat "internal technology" as a cost, and not a cost of goods sold.
+A recent 10-K states "Costs to operate our AWS segment are primarily classified as 'Technology and content' as we leverage a shared infrastructure that supports both our internal technology requirements and external sales to AWS customers."
+I take from this statement that they treat "internal technology" as a cost.
 I don't think it would be legal for them to recognize revenue from internal "sales", and enough people are watching that I feel safe in that assumption.

-Investors are very excited about Microsoft, which has a higher market cap than Amazon, despite having only $126B in revenue in 2019 and
+Investors are very excited about Microsoft, which has a higher market capitalization than Amazon, despite having only $126B in revenue in 2019 and
 $110B in 2018.
 Growth at Microsoft has been less than 15%.
 It's strange to me that their market cap is so high.
 The big excitement in the news is Azure growth, but there's a